AntczakEI/stellarliftapp/_posts/2026-04-13-muay-thai-conditioning-exercises.md

 ## How often should you do extra conditioning?

-The original article said:
+For many people, a practical starting point is:

-**1–2 extra conditioning pieces per week**
+**1–2 extra conditioning pieces per week.**

-for most people.

-Keep that as a practical starting point.

-But not as a universal prescription.
+But that is not a universal prescription.

 ### You may need zero extra conditioning sessions